Why the Three Stooges Are a HIT with Me

 The Stooges were definitely at their best throwing pies (pastries, mud packs or whatever else was handy actually), because you wanted to see that pie land in the face of some pompous aristocrat, who would strain to keep his dignity while whipped cream dripped from his face.
 Naturally, these stuffy types would return volleys of whatever was being thrown at them, generating comedic bliss for Stooge fans.

 Although the last Stooge, Curly-Joe DeRita, died back in 1993, the Three Stooges are still around in some form or another.
-Their numerous shorts, as well as movies and cartoons can be seen on DVDs (including Sony high-definition), cable TV (mornings on AMC) and clipped versions of the shorts can be seen on YouTube.
+Their numerous shorts, as well as movies and cartoons can be seen on DVDs (including Sony high-definition), as well as on cable TV.
+Of course, entire videos of their short comedies can be seen on YouTube.
 You can also find them in video games and, if you look hard enough, comics and novelty records as well.
 In 2000, Mel Gibson, a big Stooge fan, produced a made-for-TV movie entitled, The Three Stooges.

 Produced, written and directed by the Farrelly brothers, the Three Stooges movie released in 2012 pays homage to those lovable Stooges, perhaps the greatest artists of slapstick.
 The movie provides numerous laughs and repeated references to the Stooges’ signature shtick, though it certainly could have been much better.